Two generalisations of sharp k-transitivity: Robust groups and seed groups

 To begin with, notice that any finite subgroup of a graph of groups must be conjugate into one of the vertex groups (see \cite[Theorem 2.4 \& 2.9]{LS1979}).
 An iterated application of these two results implies that property \ref{seed torsion} holds.
-On the other hand, the HNN extensions above involve edge groups of order two.
-This implies that in the associated Bass-Serre tree any two subgroups groups of order strictly greater than $2$ of the vertex group $H_{j-1}$ are conjugate in $H_{j}$ if and only if they are already conjugate in $H_{j-1}$.
-So $\subg{\sigma_{j},\tau}$ and $\subg{\sigma_{j'},\tau}$ are conjugate in $H$ if and only if they are conjugate in $H_{0}$.
+So $\sg{\sigma_{j},\tau}$ and $\sg{\sigma_{j'},\tau}$ are conjugate in $H$ if and only if they are conjugate in $H_{0}$.
 However, in a graph of groups no two vertex groups are conjugate unless they are connected through an edge path along which all edge embeddings are isomorphisms.
 This establishes \ref{seed nonconjugate}.
-Property \ref{seed conjugate} is immediate in this example.